-PHYS 101 Introduction to Physics I This course is an introductory physics course for non-science majors.
+PHYS 101 Introduction to Physics I

+This course is an introductory physics course for non-science majors.
 The course focuses on basic physics concepts and connections to everyday life in fields of mechanics and thermodynamics.
 Course topics include motion in one dimension, projectile motion, Newton's Laws of force, work, energy, circular motion, momentum, and heat and thermodynamics.
-A required laboratory that offers experiments in basic physics concepts is part of this course.
+Concurrent: PHYS 101L.